88 (number): In neo-Nazism

 Neo-Nazis use the number 88 as an abbreviation for the Nazi salute Heil Hitler.
 The letter H is eighth in many European Latin alphabets, whereby 88 becomes HH.

-Often, this number is associated with the number 14, e.g. 14/88, 14-88, or 1488; this number symbolizes the Fourteen Words coined by David Lane, a prominent white supremacist.
+Often, this number is associated with the number 14, e.g. 14/88, 14-88, or 1488; this number symbolizes the Fourteen Words and 88 Precepts coined by David Lane, a prominent white supremacist.
 Example uses of 88 include the song "88 Rock 'n' Roll Band" by Landser, and the organizations Column 88 and Unit 88.

 The number is banned on Austrian license plates due to its association with "Heil Hitler [and] where H comes in the alphabet".
 In June 2023, the Italian Football Federation (FIGC) and the Italian government announced that the number 88 would be banned from use in Italian association football, as part of a joint initiative to combat antisemitism.
 This followed an incident in March of that year in which a Lazio supporter wore a club shirt bearing the name "Hitlerson" and the number 88, which led to the supporter receiving a lifetime ban from attending Lazio matches.

 In the US, former FBI assistant director of counterintelligence Frank Figliuzzi declared in 2019 that something as innocuous as raising a flag on the White House to full staff on 8 August (i.e. 8–8) is a "messaging" problem because "the numbers 88 are very significant in neo-Nazi and white supremacy movement."

 In other fields

-Eighty-eight (88) could also refer to the following:
+88 could also refer to the following: